-Located in New Orleans, this small liberal arts college was founded as a high school in 1915 by Blessed Katharine Drexel of Philadelphia and her Sisters of the Blessed Sacrament, a religious community dedicated to the education of Blacks and Native Americans.
+Located in New Orleans, Xavier University was founded as a high school in 1915 by Blessed Katharine Drexel of Philadelphia and her Sisters of the Blessed Sacrament, a religious community dedicated to the education of Blacks and Native Americans.

-Over the years, several more entities were added such as a normal school in 1917, the four year college program in 1925, the College of Pharmacy in 1927, and the Graduate School in 1933.
+Over the years, several more entities were added such as a normal school in 1917, the four-year college program in 1925, the College of Pharmacy in 1927, and the Graduate School in 1933.

 The nearly 4,000 student body is comprised of approximately 53% New Orleans area residents, the balance primarily from out-of-state, the Virgin Islands, and 27 foreign countries.

 Xavier ranks first in the nation in the number of African American students earning undergraduate degrees in biology, physics, and the physical sciences overall.
-It ranks first in enrolling and graduating African Americans in pharmacy, nearly 25% of the 6,000+ African American pharmacists practicing in the U.S. come from Xavier.
+It ranks first in enrolling and graduating African Americans in pharmacy, nearly 25% of the 6,000+ Black pharmacists practicing in the U.S. come from Xavier.

-It ranks first in placing African-American students in medical schools.
+It ranks first in placing Black students in medical schools.
 In fact, the 70% acceptance rate of Xavier graduates at medical and dental schools is almost twice the national average, and 93% of those who enter medical and dental schools complete their degree programs.

-Students enjoy a mix of classic and modern architecture among the university’s numerous buildings, including men’s and women’s dormitories, student center, a Living-Learning Center, and Science Center.
+Students enjoy a mix of classic and modern architecture among the university’s numerous buildings, including men’s and women’s dormitories, a student center, a Living-Learning Center, and a Science Center.

 ADDRESS: 1 Drexel Drive, New Orleans, LA MAP